Atlantic slave trade: End of the Atlantic slave trade

 Abolitionists of African, European, and American descent campaigned against the Atlantic slave trade.
-Black abolitionists took a more radical approach to abolition than their white counterparts, encouraging strikes, slave rebellions aboard slave ships and on plantations, circulating petitions, telling personal narratives about the horrors of slavery, and advocating for freedom and equal rights for Black people in the African diaspora.
+Black abolitionists generally took a more radical approach to abolition than their white counterparts, encouraging strikes, slave rebellions aboard slave ships and on plantations, circulating petitions, telling personal narratives about the horrors of slavery, and advocating for freedom and equal rights for Black people in the African diaspora.
+In the United States, Black activists preceded white abolitionists in using what was then the radical strategy of making the struggle against slavery a moral crusade.

 African abolitionists

-According to sociologist José Lingna Nafafé, the first movement against slavery and the Atlantic slave trade started in the 17th century among Africans in the Portuguese empire.
-Lourenço da Silva de Mendouça, a royal from Angola's Ndongo Kingdom, campaigned against the slave trade while traveling through Italy, Spain, and the Vatican in Rome.
-Mendonça petitioned the Vatican, Portugal, Italy, and Spain in 1684 to end the enslavement of Africans, presenting his case to Pope Innocent XI, and demanded the abolition for Africans, New Christians (Jews converted to Christianity) and American Indians.
-This was a century before abolitionists William Wilberforce and Thomas Buxton emerged.
+According to the sociologist José Lingna Nafafé, the first movement against slavery and the Atlantic slave trade started in the 17th century among Africans in the Portuguese empire.
+Lourenço da Silva de Mendouça, a royal from Angola's Ndongo Kingdom, campaigned against the slave trade while traveling and living in Brazil, Portugal, and Spain.
+In 1684 Mendonça presented his criminal court case in the Vatican, demanding liberation for Africans, New Christians (Jews converted to Christianity) and American Indians.

 Olaudah Equiano was a member of the 'Sons of Africa' an abolitionist group of 12 African men that campaigned against slavery and the slave trade.

-Slavery's supporters cited Africans enslaving each other and claimed this as evidence of African's inferior nature.
+Slavery's supporters cited Africans enslaving each other and claimed this as evidence of Africans' inferior nature.
 A common narrative of the abolition of the Atlantic slave trade portrays European Christians as morally superior and saviors of Africans from enslavement.
 In addition, Christian narratives also justified the slave trade, and the colonialism that followed British abolition.

-Historian and author Benedetta Rossi states that some African societies implemented laws that prohibited the slave trade and slavery before European contact.
-Rossi writes: "...the actions of African critics of slavery were informed by cultural representations and normative traditions that varied from society to society.
-Second, at the individual level, what actors thought and did about slavery and abolition depended on their position in society: wealthy slaveowners, political rulers, religious authorities, and enslaved persons had different interests and tactics, which they developed in the political and economic circumstances of their times."
-African rulers who passed anti-slavery laws only abolished certain forms of slavery.
-African nations who opposed the slave trade did so for various reasons including cultural, religious, political, and economic motivations.